MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-protection-only-mode.md

 # Protection-only mode for the Azure Information Protection client

-When you run the Azure Information Protection client without an Azure Information Protection policy, it displays in **protection-only** mode:
+When you run the Azure Information Protection client without an Azure Information Protection policy, it displays in **protection-only** mode.
+For example, when you use Windows File Explorer, right-click, **Classify and protect**:

 ![Protection-only mode](../media/protection-only-mode.png)